Boost C++ Libraries

 src::logger_mt& lg = my_logger::get();

-In any case, the lg will reference to the one and only instance of the logger throughout the application, even if the application consists of multiple modules.
+The lg will refer to the one and only instance of the logger throughout the application, even if the application consists of multiple modules.
+The get function itself is thread-safe, so there is no need in additional synchronization around it.

 Writing logs

-No matter what kind of logger you use (class member or global, thread-safe or not), to write a log record into a logger you could write something like this:
+No matter what kind of logger you use (class member or global, thread-safe or not), to write a log record into a logger you can write something like this:

-Of course, the above syntax can easily be wrapped into a macro and, in fact, users are encouraged to write their own macros instead of direct C++ logger interface usage.
+Of course, the above syntax can easily be wrapped in a macro and, in fact, users are encouraged to write their own macros instead of using the C++ logger interface directly.
 The log record above can be written like this:

 BOOST_LOG(lg) << "Hello, World!";

-Looks a bit nicer, doesn't it?
+Looks a bit shorter, doesn't it?
 The BOOST_LOG macro, along with other similar ones, is defined by the library.
-Having all that code written, compiled and executed you should be able to see the "Hello, World!" record in the "sample.log" file and/or on your console if you added the clog stream in the Step 1 of this tutorial.
+It automatically provides an STL-like stream in order to format the message with ordinary insertion expressions.
+Having all that code written, compiled and executed you should be able to see the "Hello, World!" record in the "sample.log" file.
+You will find the full code of this section here.

 PrevUpHomeNext